Breakthrough in diabetes management took strong partnerships and willing trial participants.

 “I was so excited,” says Tia.
 “This was approved months before anyone thought it would be.”

 Just 104 days after submission by Medtronic, the U.S. Food and Drug Administration approved what many in the industry were calling “a breakthrough in diabetes management” – the Medtronic MiniMed 670G.
-Available in the spring of 2017 to patients 14 and older, it’s the world’s first hybrid closed-loop system and the most advanced insulin pump and sensor to date.
+Launched commercially in the United States on June 7, 2017 and available to patients 14 and older, it’s the world’s first hybrid closed-loop system and the most advanced insulin pump and sensor to date.

 Very few teenagers get excited about news from the FDA, but Tia isn’t your average teenager.
 She participated in the MiniMed 670G clinical trial.